free priority shipping with $100 domestic purchase

 crew neck - round neck with ribbed banding

-dropped shoulders - the shoulder/sleeve falls off the shoulder
+dropped shoulders - the shoulder/sleeves falls off the shoulder

-jewel neck - high round neckline resting simply at the base of the neck; common to 1950's sweaters
+jewel neck - high, round, modest neckline at the base of the neck --- common to 1950's clothing

-keyhole neck - tear-shaped or round cutout fastening at front or back
+keyhole neck - cutout, fastening at top, front or back

 mandarin collar - short, stand-up collar

-shawl collar - one-piece collar, turned down to form a continuous line around shoulder
+shawl collar - single-piece wide collar, turned down to form a continuous line around shoulders

 spaghetti ties - thin fabric strings that bow at the shoulders